hiddentao/hiddentao.com/_posts/2019-03-26-architecting-microservices-for-effective-development-and-deployment.md

 remaining problem is that the local development story is no longer straightforward.

 Ideally, when developing the frontend you should be able to run your entire backend stack locally.
-When our backend is a single monolithic service, you can just start an instance of that locally and...hey presto.
+When your backend is a single monolithic service, you can just start an instance of that locally and...hey presto.
 If you have tonnes of micro services which all need to be run locally and need to be configured to talk to each other then it's not as easy.
 Monorepos don't help much here.